almsam/Numerical-Analysis-code/README.md

 - Enhanced error metrics for model selection (e.g., R², Adjusted R²).
 - Optimization options for fine-tuning parameters such as the LOESS frac value.

+primarily though - we are currently re building the internal section to implement the lin reg ourselves instead of using sci-kit & stats-models

 <!-- Contribution -->
 ## Contribution